php-ru/symfony-docs-ru/best_practices/tests.rst

 test any JavaScript behavior on your pages.
 If you need to test this, consider using the `Mink`_ library from within PHPUnit.

-Of course, if you have a heavy JavaScript front-end, you should consider using pure JavaScript-based testing tools.
+If you have a heavy JavaScript frontend, you should consider using pure JavaScript-based testing tools.

 Learn More about Functional Tests
 ---------------------------------